genixpro/kwola/README.md

 `[user@localhost]$ kwola_test_ffmpeg`

-If all four of those commands are successful, you can now run a more complete test suite.
+If all four of those commands are successful, you can now run an end-to-end test suite.
 This next test suite will do a very short test sequence against the Kwola demo URL.
 It should take just a couple minutes to complete.

 `[user@localhost]$ kwola_rapid_local_test_suite`